 Following are the drawbacks that a subsidized loan offers:

-- For all such loans there remains a maximum limit upto which a student can borrow every year on an overall basis.
-Usually, it is the school that decides the loan money a student would need.
-The school uses federal limits, students’ financial needs and students’ year in school to determine the loan amount.
-In case a student needs more money, then he or she needs to consider other loan options to get the balance money.
+- For all such loans, there remains a maximum limit up to which a student can borrow every year on an overall basis.
+Usually, the school decides the loan money a student would need.
+The school uses federal limits, students’ financial needs, and students’ years in school to determine the loan amount.
+In case a student needs more money, then they need to consider other loan options to get the balance money.

 - This loan is only for undergrads.
 So, other (graduates and professional) students need to consider other loan options.

 - A student applying for this loan needs to demonstrate a financial need.
 So, if their parents’ income is high, they may fail to qualify for the aid.